 While no points will be awarded for the compliance issues, GADNR has identified a number of important compliance criteria which are required for a project to be considered.
 All projects must meet or exceed the appropriate guidelines under the Americans with Disabilities Act (ADA).
 GADNR evaluates Applicants with active and previously awarded grants through GADNR to verify they are in full compliance with federal and state programs.
 Successful completion of projects in a timely and efficient manner is an important goal of the RTP grant program.
 An Applicant's past performance in effectively managing federal or state government grants, and successfully completing grant funded projects, are important factors in evaluating performance and compliance.
 The proposed project must be wholly within the boundaries of the State of Georgia and the applicant must be a Qualified Local Government, state agency, or federal agency.

-- 1) a.
-Is the Applicant on schedule with any and all active GADNR administered grant projects? - 1) b.
-Is the Applicant following applicable guidelines for current GADNR grants AND/OR did the Applicant follow all applicable guidelines for past projects? - 2) a.
-Is the Applicant a Qualified Local Government (according to the Georgia Department of Community Affairs), an agency of the State of Georgia, or a federal agency? - 2) b.
-Is the proposed project entirely within the boundaries of the State of Georgia? - 3) Is the proposed project compliant with Americans with Disabilities Act (ADA) Guidelines?
-GADNR Accessibility Form is required and will be uploaded with Criteria #4.
+- a.
+Is the Applicant on schedule with any and all active GADNR administered grant projects? - b.
+Is the Applicant following applicable guidelines for current GADNR grants AND/OR did the Applicant follow all applicable guidelines for past projects? - c.
+Is the Applicant a Qualified Local Government (according to the Georgia Department of Community Affairs), an agency of the State of Georgia, or a federal agency? - d.
+Is the proposed project entirely within the boundaries of the State of Georgia? - e.
+Is the proposed project compliant with Americans with Disabilities Act (ADA) Guidelines?